LeMunter/manual_migration/README.md

 With this done everything should now work inside the local network.
 #### Load Balancer
 The last step is the load balancer which balances the traffic among three proxy-servers using round robin.
 Theses proxy-servers have a nodeport service connected, enabling them to communicate outside the cluster.
 These proxy-servers in turn distributes the traffic to the websvc- pods using local dns addresses.
 This dual-layer balancing creates redundancy and a great amount of spread of traffic.
+#### Reflections
+My goal with this project was to challenge myself and create scripts automating the entire project.
+I think I achieved this for the most part.
+The one thing missing is the automated creation of the load balancer.
+This is because I could not get the extension Octavia for openstack to work for some reason.
+Other than that, everything is automated and some of the scripts included make the effort of updating the Kubernetes object a breeze.
+I have also learned a great deal about shell scripting (enough for me to really appreciate the greatness of ansible), and kubernetes along the process.